Sustainability performance

 Targets and Metrics

-For assets located in areas highly exposed to physical risks we continue to ensure adequate protection and mitigation plans are in place, including Business Continuity and Emergency Response Plans.
+Assets located in areas highly exposed to physical risks continue to ensure adequate protection and mitigation plans are in place, including Business Continuity and Emergency Response Plans

 Enhancing nature and green spaces